 - Inferiority Superiority Complex: Towards Inuyasha who he both resents for being the "favorite" and looks down for being a half demon.

-- It's Personal: Naraku used him several times to kill Inuyasha, tried to absorb him and kidnapped Rin.
-Kagura's death is the last straw and he starts going after Naraku in order to avenge her.
+- It's Personal: Naraku used him several times to kill Inuyasha, tried to absorb him, kidnapped Rin, and killed Kagura.

 - It Was with You All Along: Learning compassion, accepting his younger half-brother for what he is, and understanding even his vast power has limits (notably when Rin almost died for good if it wasn't for his mother) was all for the purpose of giving him what he wanted all along...a sword.
 The Bakusaiga.
 A sword born of his strength not his fathers, and potentially more powerful than any physical weapon in the series.